Startup Definitions

 Long Term LiabilitiesDebts payable over a period exceeding one year.

-Loss Leader PricingA strategy where a product is sold at a price below its market cost to attract customers who will purchase other higher-margin products.
+Loss Leader PricingA strategy where a product is sold below market cost to attract customers who will purchase other items.

 M